Improved Streaming Algorithm for Fair $k$-Center Clustering: Streaming Semi-structured Datasets

-In this section, we consider scenarios in which the data points are streamed following the demographic group order, i.e. all points belong to $S_{l}$ arrive before $S_{l+1}$, $\forall l\in[m-1]$.
-We provide an improved algorithm achieving a ratio 3 for $m=2$ that conforms to the state-of-art ratio for offline setting.
-Moreover, for general $m$, we show that the algorithm can be extended to achieve a ratio $4$ (as shown in Appendix).
+In this section, we consider scenarios in which the data points are streamed following the demographic group order, i.e. all points belonging to $S_{l}$ arrive before $S_{l+1}$, $\forall l\in[m-1]$.
+We devise an algorithm for $m=2$, achieving a ratio of $3+\epsilon$ that almost matches the state-of-the-art ratio of $3$ for the offline setting.
+The algorithm can be extended to achieve a ratio $4$ for general $m$ as shown in the full version.

-Our key idea of the improved algorithm for $m=2$ is to obtain an extra point set $\Gamma_{sub}$ in the streaming stage, such that points of $\Gamma_{sub}$ can be used to replace the points of $\Gamma_1$ for the fairness constraint.
-In addition, to better suit $\Gamma_{sub}$, we compute a slightly improved independent center set $\Gamma_l'$ instead of $\Gamma_l$ except for $\Gamma_1$.
-We first construct an independent set $\Gamma_1'=\Gamma_1$ with $\lambda=2r^*$ upon the data stream of $S_1$.
-Then, upon the stream of $S_2$, we select points using different designate approaches depending on whether $\vert \Gamma_1' \vert \le k_1$ holds.
+Our key idea of the improved algorithm for $m=2$ is to obtain an extra point set $\Gamma_{sub}$ in the streaming stage and use some of its points as centers for points in $\Gamma_1$.
+More precisely, we first construct an independent set $\Gamma_1'=\Gamma_1$ with $\lambda=2r^*$ upon the data stream of $S_1$.
+Then, upon the stream of $S_2$, we select points using different designated approaches depending on whether $\vert \Gamma_1' \vert \le k_1$ holds.
+As the constructed independent center sets are slightly different, we adopt notation $\Gamma_l'$ instead of $\Gamma_l$.
 The detailed algorithm is as in Alg.~\ref{alg:3-ratio_for_metric_space}.

-Then we prove that with only the representative points of $\Gamma_1' \cup \Gamma_2'$ and $\Gamma_{sub}$, our post-streaming algorithm can compute an approximation solution of ratio 3.
+Then we prove that with only the representative points of $\Gamma_1' \cup \Gamma_2'$ and $\Gamma_{sub}$, our post-streaming algorithm can compute an approximation solution with ratio $3$.